-- 6 months before qualifying exam: the student should form their committee, meet with their Qualifying Examination Committee Chair, begin discussions of reading lists, outlining the dissertation proposal, and set a tentative date for the exam. - 4 months before qualifying exam: the student should circulate their complete reading list to the committee for comments and additions, continue work on proposal, set an exact date for the exam, and apply for approval with Graduate Studies. - 2 3 months before qualifying exam date: the student should finalize their reading list and circulate this final list to the committee. - 2 months (or more) before qualifying exam date: a complete draft of the dissertation proposal must be provided to the student's major advisor for review and revision.
-The proposal must be approved by the major advisor before being circulated to the committee. - 1 month (or more) before qualifying exam date: the advisor-approved proposal must be circulated to the entire dissertation committee.
+- 6 months before qualifying exam: the student should form their committee, meet with their Qualifying Examination Committee Chair, begin discussions of reading lists, outlining the dissertation proposal, and set a tentative date for the exam.\ - 4 months before qualifying exam: the student should circulate their complete reading list to the committee for comments and additions, continue work on proposal, set an exact date for the exam, and apply for approval with Graduate Studies. - 2 3 months before qualifying exam date: the student should finalize their reading list and circulate this final list to the committee. - 2 months (or more) before qualifying exam date: a complete draft of the dissertation proposal and field statement must be provided to the student's Major Professor (not the QE chair) for review and revision.
+The proposal must be approved by the Major Professor before being circulated to the committee.
+The QE chair may be asked to help evaluate either or both of these. - 1 month (or more) before qualifying exam date: the Major Professor-proposal must be circulated to the entire dissertation committee.
 If the committee feels that the proposal requires revision before being suitable for the defense they may request revisions.
-Revisions must be made and the revised proposal must be provided to the committee at least two weeks before the qualifying exam date. - 1 month (or more) before qualifying exam date: the student should circulate their final field statement to the committee.
-The student should also set aside time for answering the essay questions. - 1 week before qualifying exam date: the student must have completed the essay questions and returned responses to the exam chair.
+Revisions must be made and the revised proposal must be provided to the committee at least two weeks before the QE date. - 1 month (or more) before qualifying exam date: the student should circulate their final field statement to the committee.
+The student should schedule time for answering the essay questions.